AndersDeath/diary2/README.md

 Newermind I prepared list of things that I want to sell on Avito.
 Tomorrow I will take theirs photos and publish in on the internet.
 I want to rise some money.
 In better case I will have arout 50k rubles.
 It will be very helpful for us in our situation.

 I fell better from physical perspective, but Ksusha got sick and has fever.
 It's sad.
 I do not like to see her in this condition.
 She eats pills and does everything for being healthy.

+The landlord came for the money and fixed some kitchen stuff.
+It's nice.
+Thanks to him.